Cabo San Juan del Guía

 Cabo San Juan del Guía is Tayrona's most iconic beach — a rocky headland with a hammock camp perched on a peninsula above two contrasting coves.
 One side is calm and swimmable; the other is wild, wave-battered, and spectacular.
 Reaching it requires either a 2-hour jungle hike from the El Zaino entrance or a 45-minute boat from Taganga (~90,000 COP return).
 Sleeping here overnight — in a hammock on the peninsula (50,000 COP) or a tent (20,000–40,000 COP) — with howler monkeys in the canopy and the Milky Way above is a genuine bucket-list experience.
 A small restaurant and mini-mart operate on site.

-To decide this beach properly today, combine live map + water temperature + Santa Marta facts.
+To decide this beach properly today, combine live map + water temperature + live weather + Santa Marta facts.

 Highlights